krobelus/rate-experiments/README.md

 **Invariant 1.** If a clause is watched on literals $l$ and $k$, and the current trail $I$ falsifies $l$, then $I$ satisfies $k$.

+In particular, when literal $l$ is assigned, it is propagated by only scanning the watchlist of $\overline{l}$, i.e. clauses that are watched on
+$\overline{l}$.
+For each clause, the solver attempts to restore Invariant 1, if necessary after the falsification of watch $\overline{l}$.
+If this is not possible then the clause is unit and will be propagated subsequently.

 Note that, as in [@RebolaCruz2018], clauses of size one are extended by a single literal $\overline{\top}$ to make the manipulations of watches work